zeta1999/korali/tests/UNIT-004/README.md

 ### Step 1

-+ Operation: Run all .py files in the checkpoint/restart tutorial
++ Operation: Run all .py files in the preserving results tutorial.
 + Expected: Runs without errors and rc = 0.